micw/docker-alpine-exim-mailrelay/README.md

 # Smarthost relaying

-Set MAIL_HOSTNAME and SMARTHOST environment variables to enable relaying via smarthost.
+Set MAIL_HOSTNAME and SMARTHOST (and optionally SMARTHOST_PORT) environment variables to enable relaying via smarthost.

 TLS is automatically enforced for smarthost connections (can be disabled with SMARTHOST_TLS=false).

 ## Enable smarthost authentication